-Lord Heseltine was in York at a road show to promote the second round of the Regional Growth Fund and encourage bidders to compete for a share of £950m (June 1st)
+Lord Heseltine kicks off a series of road shows today (Thursday 12th May) to promote the second round of the Regional Growth Fund and encourage bidders to compete for a share of £950m

-Lord Heseltine spoke about the importance of economic growth and the role of the Regional Growth Fund.
-He then took questions about the process of submitting high-quality bids that offer the potential to create new jobs.
+The first road show takes place in Margate, Kent, where Lord Heseltine will speak about the importance of economic growth and the role of the Regional Growth Fund.
+He will then take questions about the process of submitting high-quality bids that offer the potential to create new jobs.

 The Regional Growth Fund has been designed to:

 * provide support for projects that can drive sustainable economic growth and create new private sector jobs; and

 * particularly help communities that are currently dependent on the public sector make the transition to private sector-led growth and prosperity.

 Lord Heseltine is Chair of the Independent Advisory Panel, which will consider all bids for funding and make recommendations to Ministers, led by Deputy Prime Minister Nick Clegg, about which should be supported.
 He is supported by Deputy Chair, Sir Ian Wrigglesworth and a team of academics, business and civic leaders.

 “The Regional Growth Fund was exceptionally popular in the first round, and we received many bids that demonstrated strategic thinking on how to create jobs and contribute to local economies.

 “I hope businesses and public-private partnerships are inspired to think about innovative and creative ways of making a difference to growth and shaping their economic future, and that we will see results of this thinking when we are assessing bids.